P2.TABLE of CONTENTS

 Therefore believers are not grafted into Judaism but into the presence, the salvation of God, Jesus.
 Judaism was broken off, destroyed and burned as prophesied in Isaiah 27:11.
 The formal, ritualistic, Judaism of the Bible is no longer in the world and it will never return (see section titled "What is modern Judaism").

 Moreover, modern Judaism (as well as the Judaism of the Bible) rejects Jesus as God, therefore Judaism embraces and worships a different god than Christianity.
 That factor alone should preclude any Christian from ever using the term Judeo-Christian in reference to their faith.

 Now whenever you hear the blasphemous name Judeo-Christian, use it as a reminder to:

 1. Inform Christians of the Truth.

-2. To pray that those following modern Judaism (Jews) come to know Jesus as their Lord and Savior.
+2. To pray that those following modern Judaism (religious Jews) come to know Jesus as their Lord and Savior.

 Permission to reprint this page in whole or in part is granted providing credit is given to this site.

 Links to Bible references are from the web site, https://classic.biblegateway.com/passage/ It is an excellent reference to God's Word and available to anyone with access to a computer.
 They have no connection to our site nor do they endorse us in any manner.